-Packages must be prepared by an employee who is trained and certified in specimen transportation to ensure compliance with DOT and IATA regulations.
+Packages must be prepared by an employee who is trained and certified in specimen transportation to ensure compliance with Department of Transportation (DOT) and International Air Transport Association (IATA) regulations.

 Anyone performing a function that causes a hazardous material to be placed in public transportation is required to be trained in accordance with the Code of Federal Regulations (CFR) Title 49, part 172.704.

 Cleveland Clinic Laboratories offers online courses for those in need of training and certification in specimen transportation.
 Please contact your sales representative for more information.

 If you have any questions or concerns, please contact Client Services for assistance.